 - The Vig (various locations) – It is too bad the Scottsdale location at McCormick Ranch doesn’t feature a play space, but all of the other locations (Uptown, Arcadia and Fillmore) do.
 A game of bocce ball or corn hole is always fun for the kiddos.
 It also doesn’t hurt that I’ve never had a bad meal at The Vig and half price bottles of wine on Sunday make for a nice afternoon.

 - Barro’s Pizza (8940 E. Indian Bend Scottsdale AZ) – Who doesn’t love pizza?
 Barros is a local family-owned favorite serving up pies all over the Valley.
 The Barro’s at Indian Bend and the 101 has a children’s area with a kids table, play kitchen and even a TV reserved for the little ones.

 - Chestnut (4418 E. Osborn Rd.
-Phoenix AZ) – Chestnut has recently moved to their new locations and open 8am – 4pm (Sunday-Tuesday) 8am – 9pm (Wednesday-Saturday).
+Phoenix AZ) – Chestnut is open 8am – 4pm (Sunday-Tuesday) 8am – 9pm (Wednesday-Saturday).
 The menu is a foodies delight with yummy breakfast options, fresh salads and savory sandwiches.